spraakbanken/sparv-pipeline/docs/developers-guide/sparv-classes.md

 ## ExportAnnotationNames
-List of annotations to be included in the export.
+Iterable with annotations to be included in the export.
 This list is defined in the corpus configuration.
 Unlike `ExportAnnotations`, the annotations will not be added as dependencies when using this class.

 **Arguments:**